Web App Firewalls

 Monitoring

-Stacktape will automatically create a link to the AWS WAF console and CloudWatch metrics dashboard (if some metrics are enabled) in the Stacktape management console
+Stacktape will automatically create links to the AWS WAF console and the CloudWatch metrics dashboard in the Stacktape Console.

 Pricing